A little motivation and the right tools go a long way!

 How to Walk 10,000 Steps a Day- 5 Can-Do Tips:

+1. Invest in a Pedometer.
 This handy device measures how many steps you take in a day.
 The pedometer works by recording a step each time the hips move up and down.
 Some will also translate those steps into “miles walked” or “calories burned.”
 Find a model that suits your lifestyle, whether you need a simple clip-on or a pedometer smartphone app.
-Fitbit’s Newest Product: Flex, the Wireless Activity Wristband is highly recommended!
+Fitbit’s Newest Product: Fitbit Charge 3 is highly recommended!

+2. Make the Commitment.
 There’s no question that change can be hard.
 But walking 10,000 steps a day is one healthy-living habit that’s easier than you think.
 Start your commitment by setting a goal.
 Use the pedometer to figure out how many steps you take in a normal day, and then add about 1,000 to 2,000 steps every week until you reach 10,000.
 Keep track of your progress with our 30 Day Fitness Journal Challenge.

+3. Just Do It.
 Walking 10,000 steps into the day isn’t as hard as you might think.
 Get closer to your goal by choosing to:

-- Walk the kids to the bus stop instead of driving them.
+• Walk the kids to the bus stop instead of driving them.

-- Take your pooch for a walk instead of letting him or her out into the yard.
+• Take your pooch for a walk instead of letting him or her out into the yard.

-- Walk to a co-worker’s office instead of emailing or calling.
+• Walk to a co-worker’s office instead of emailing or calling.

 • Park at the far end of the lot instead of a space close to the entrance.

-- Walk the steps instead of using an escalator or elevator.
+• Walk the steps instead of using an escalator or elevator.

-- Stroll during your lunch break instead of pinning Ryan Gosling.
-(Hey, we get Ryan too—but walking is better for the body!)
+• Stroll during your lunch break instead of pinning Ryan Gosling.
+(Hey, we get Ryan too—• but walking is better for the body!)

-- Invite a friend or neighbor to take a walk instead of chatting via text or Facebook.
+• Invite a friend or neighbor to take a walk instead of chatting via text or Facebook.

-- Walk the mall during hot, cold or rainy weather instead of lounging on a couch.
+• Walk the mall during hot, cold or rainy weather instead of lounging on a couch.

+4. Set Reminders.
 Whether you use apps, wall calendars, or an alarm clock, make yourself remember that it’s time to get moving.
 For example, if you’re a desk jockey, set a reminder to get up once each hour and take a brief walk around the office.

+5. Up the Intensity.
 Any steps are better than no steps, but you can maximize walking by boosting the intensity.
 For instance, raise intensity by climbing up a steep hill or walking on a sandy beach.
 Another way to increase calorie burn is by walking with 2-3 pound dumbbells.
 Learn more in 7 Moves for a Better Walking Workout.
 When that intense walk is over, replenish the muscles with these Quick and Easy Post Workout Foods.

 Figuring out how to reach 10,000 steps a day isn’t too tough—but you do need to make the commitment, and you do need to get moving.
 So what are you waiting for?